Change Point Detection of Events in Molecular Simulations using dupin: Example Applications

 \subsection{Nucleation and growth of a binary crystal of particles}

-Our first example is a binary system of point particles interacting via the Mie potential~\cite{mie1903} ($n=50$, $m=25$) with a size ratio of 0.55.
-The simulation was run using MD for 36.8 million time steps in the isothermal isobaric ensemble ($T=0.35, P=0.052, N_p=27,000$, in reduced units) to simulate the solidification of a liquid into a crystal by homogeneous nucleation and growth.
+Our second example is a binary system of point particles interacting via the Mie potential~\cite{mie1903} ($n=50$, $m=25$) with a size ratio of 0.55.
+The simulation was run using MD for 36.8 million time steps in the isothermal isobaric ensemble (temperature $T=0.35$, pressure $P=0.052$, number of particles $N_p=27,000$, in reduced units) to simulate the solidification of a liquid into a crystal by homogeneous nucleation and growth.
 The simulation was initialized in a NaCl lattice with random placement of the two species, which quickly dissolves upon thermalizing at slightly higher temperature prior to a quench to the target $T$.